mlochbaum/mlochbaum.github.io/index.markdown

 title:  "Repositories"
 ---

-This page is a resume-like overview of my open-source work.
-It describes the purpose of each project and the extent of my contributions.
-Most projects also have an adequate README file, but these are intended for a typical user of the project and may require niche knowledge (e.g. of J) to understand.
+This page is a resume-like overview of my open-source work, describing the purpose and the extent of my contributions for selected projects.
+Most of them also have an adequate README file, but these are intended for a typical user of the project and may require niche knowledge (e.g. of J) to understand.

-## Personal projects

-All code designed and written by me.

 ### [BQN](https://mlochbaum.github.io/BQN) (BQN, mainly)
 BQN is my second major programming language, driven by the frustration